Seen3/Space-Jam-Amazon-Tracker/README.md

-# Space-Jam-Amazon-Tracker
+# Amazon Tracker
 This project is created for <b>Space Jam Hackathon</b>

-The <b>Amazon Tracker</b> stores the urls entered by the user and the email of the user and checks all the urls. when the price falls below the max price an email and notification is sent to the user.
+The <b>Amazon Tracker</b> stores the urls entered by the user and the email of the user and checks all the urls.
+When the price falls below the max price an email and notification is sent to the user.

 User Manual:

     > After downloading the files and extracting them just click on Amazon-Tracker.py and fill in the data asked.
     > Whenever you want to check the products just click on this file.

-    > If you want to add new products later on click on AddURLs.py and follow the instructions.
+    > If you want to add new products or remove products later on, click on Product_Manager.py and follow the instructions.

+Contributors:

+    Pratham Bhat
+        > Storing urls and email using sql
+        > Accessing html product data using requests
+        > Processing html to get information
+        > Sending email if price is less than threshold
+        > UI for adding and removing urls

+    Md Taseen Atehar
+        > Mobile Notification sending function